Large-N(c) limit reduces the number of independent few-body parity-violating low-energy constants in pionless effective field theory: Large- analysis of parity-violating low-energy constants in

 Applying Fierz identities to arrive at the minimal form of Eq.~\eqref{eq:VGir}, the relations between the nonminimal and minimal couplings are

 A detailed example is worked out in Appendix \ref{App:Fierz}.
 The scaling of these couplings is determined by the leading behavior of the LECs $\calA^\pm_i$ of Eq.~\eqref{eq:nonminNC}, which gives

-The isotensor coupling is LO and the isovector couplings again appear at NLO, as in the naive analysis, see Eq.~\eqref{eq:naive}.
+The isotensor coupling is LO in large \NC and the isovector couplings again appear at NLO in large \NC (both multiplied by $\sin^2\theta_W$), as in the naive analysis, see Eq.~\eqref{eq:naive}.
 However, the isoscalar couplings are now also counted as LO in large \NC, unlike in the naive analysis.
-While it may seem that there are now three LO terms, the two isoscalar couplings are not independent.
+While it may seem that there are now two terms at $\calO(\NC)$, the two isoscalar couplings are not independent.
 As seen from Eq.~\eqref{eq:nonmin-min}, the LO contribution to both $\calG_1$ and $\tilde \calG_1$ comes from the coupling $\calA^-_3$, so that up to corrections of order $1/\NC^2$ the relation

 holds.
 This means that up to corrections on the order of approximately 10\%, two of the five LECs that are independent from the EFT point of view are in fact related to each other.
 Given the difficulty in determining the LECs from either experiment or lattice QCD and the resulting uncertainties in such an extraction, this result presents a significant simplification.